JulieAndre27/Moulinette_missions/README.md

 # Moulinette missions

-A tool to compute CO2e emisssions from mission transports from a given laboratory, with possibly different tutels (CNRS, universities...)
+A tool to compute CO2e emisssions from mission transports from a given laboratory, with possibly different tutels (CNRS, universities...), according to Climactions-IPSL 2023 standard.
+See their documentation for details about the choices of the hypothesis and emissions factors taken in the code.

 ## Installation